Community Advisory Board

-Ignacio Álvarez has been President and Chief Operating Officer of Popular, Inc. since October 1, 2014.
-Prior to his appointment as President and COO he served as Executive Vice President and Chief Legal Officer.
-Previously, he was one of the six founding partners of the law firm Pietrantoni Méndez & Álvarez LLP.
+Ignacio Álvarez has been named President and Chief Executive Officer of Popular, Inc., effective July 1, 2017.
+Prior to his appointment, he served as President and Chief Operating Officer, and Executive Vice President and Chief Legal Officer of Popular, Inc. Previously, he was one of the six founding partners of the law firm Pietrantoni Méndez & Álvarez LLP.
 Recognized by Chambers Global as "one of the best lawyers in Puerto Rico," Mr. Álvarez was an integral part of the firm's success for 18 years.
 Among his main practice areas are banking, corporate, and commercial law; corporate and public finance law; securities and capital markets.
 Mr. Álvarez was born in Havana, Cuba; graduated from Georgetown University, Magna Cum Laude, and Harvard Law School, Cum Laude; and was admitted to the Bar in Florida and Puerto Rico.
 Website

 Rolando Anillo, Corporate Counsel, Florida Crystals